 Update Reports are due every six months after the project begins.

-Digitization project is due on or before June 30, 2023 and the final performance and financial reports are due by July 1, 2023 and the reports are due by
+Digitization project is due on or before March, 2023 and the final performance and financial reports are due by May 2023.

 Direct questions about the grant application process or project administration to (Project STAND Coordinator) at email@example.com

 All micro-grant recipients must complete and sign an agreement with AUC Woodruff Library and Project STAND before beginning the micro-grant project.
 Recipients must submit project update reports every six months after beginning the grant based on a template provided, and a final report to be submitted by July 1, 2023.